ignite/cli/docs/guide/loan.md

 }
 ```

-There is also introduced a new error type `ErrWrongLoanState`.
-Add this to the errors definitions in `x/loan/types/errors.go`
+Now, define the `ErrWrongLoanState` new error type by adding it to the errors definitions in `x/loan/types/errors.go`:

 ```go
 package types